srvo/failure/fraud.md

 In their [2016 Report to Nations](https://s3-us-west-2.amazonaws.com/acfepublic/2016-report-to-the-nations.pdf), the Council of Fraud Examiners provides the following :

-* $6.3 Billion was lost in 2,410 fraud cases that took place in 114 countries.
+* $6.3 Billion was lost in the 2,410 fraud cases examined.
-* The Fraud Examiners' estimate of the total cost of fraud for all organizations was 5% of annual spending each year.
+* The Fraud Examiners' average estimate of the total cost of fraud for all organizations was 5% of annual spending each year.
 * Median losses from individual frauds that lasted for 60 months or more were estimated at $850,000, and the length of a fraud is directly correlated with its severity.

 #### Center for Counter Fraud Studies at the University of Pourtsmouth and PKF Littlejohn